Millions gearing up for cold temperatures not seen for a generation

 "We are monitoring the forecast for Thursday and will notify families and staff of closures by late Wednesday afternoon," Minneapolis Public Schools said in a statement.

-The University of South Dakota, Iowa State University, the University of Notre Dame, Northern Illinois University and the University of Minnesota have also said there will be no classes on Wednesday.
+The University of South Dakota, Iowa State University, the University of Wisconsin, the University of Notre Dame, Northern Illinois University, the University of Illinois and the University of Minnesota were among the major schools that have already cancelled classes for Wednesday.